Friday, 23 March 2018

 Top view looking through the circuit board of

-the external layers through to the under side.
+the external layers through to the underside.

 1. GNSS module - Telit SL871L or Ublox Neo modules were comparable the choice was made on manufacturer/distributor support for the modules and the aerial tuning and also support for the RM-186 Laird LoRaWAN module.

-The circuit below separates the powered peripherals side of the I2C bus from GNSS module when its power is turned off.
+The circuit below separates the powered peripherals side of the I2C bus from the GNSS module when its power is turned off.

-I2C bus is isolated from the GNSS module
+The I2C bus is isolated from the GNSS module

 when that module is powered down.

 3. The patch GNSS aerial is placed away from the edges of the board giving it an area of 0V plane surrounding it.
-There are pads for clips to mount a screen can over the GNSS Patch aerial connection and matching network.
-Unfortunately there was a difficulty in fitting these clips but in any case the can was not necessary because the 868MHz cable could be routed away from that area.
+There are pads for clips to mount a screen Can over the GNSS Patch aerial connection and matching network.
+Unfortunately, there was a difficulty in fitting these clips but in any case, the can was not necessary because the 868MHz cable could be routed away from that area.

-4. The LoRa RF is signal is routed by cable to the Bead 868MHz aerial made by RF Solutions.
+4. The LoRa RF signal is routed by cable to the Bead 868MHz aerial made by RF Solutions.
 Please note that I have placed many vias coupling 0V planes on 3 of the four PCB copper layers.

 5. NFC - this is a Coilcraft NFC ferrite mounted on pins so that the side of the unit can be touched.
-It is passive and does not require battery power so the unit will report the last battery voltage before it shut down safely.
+It is passive and does not require battery power so the unit will report the last battery voltage before it shuts down safely.

 Battery protection + SII S13R1 series

-LDO regulator has bias current of <9uA
+LDO regulator has a bias current of <9uA

 GNSS power supply is separated from the